 Jenny brings a great deal of versatility through her 15 years of working experience, She was previously with Motorola, Boeing & Munich Reinsurance.

 Liana has more than 14 years of working experience in accounting, finance and auditing across many industries.
-Among the industries that she had worked in include banking, nickel mining and rubber planting.
+Among the industries that she had worked in include banking, nickel mining and rubber plantation.
 She started her career as a Junior Auditor at the accounting firm, Amir Abadi Jusuf & Aryanto, which is a member firm of RSM International.
 Subsequently, she worked as a Senior Auditor at Prasetio, Sarwoko & Sandjaja - a member firm of Ernst & Young (E&Y).
 Her current responsibilities in Aggregate Asset Management include managing accounts, financial reporting and compliance.

 Maggie has more than 10 years of experience in accounting and administrative works across different industries.
 At Aggregate Asset Management she is responsible for preparing company accounts and financial reports as well as general administrative duties.